jkawamoto/roadie/README.md

 usage: [-h] [--observe OBSERVE] [cmd] {gce,mongo} ...

 positional arguments:
   cmd                Command to be run.
   {gcs,mongo,local}
-gcs              Storing outputs into GCS. mongo            Storing outputs into MongoDB. local            Storing outputs into local filesystem.
+    gcs              Storing outputs into GCS.
+    mongo            Storing outputs into MongoDB.
+    local            Storing outputs into local filesystem.

 optional arguments:
   -h, --help         show this help message and exit --observe OBSERVE  File pattern to be stored.
   --cwd CWD          Change working directory (default: /data).
+  --output OUTPUT    Store output into a file.
+  --shutdown         Shutdown after the program ends (working only in Google
+                     Compute Engine)
+  --zip              Zip observed file.
 ```

-If your program will produce files, you can specify file-name patterns to be stored.
+If your program will produce some files, specify file-name patterns at `--observe` argument to be stored.
-You can use UNIX based patterns such as `result-*.out`, etc.
+UNIX based patterns such as `result-*.out`, etc. are supported.
 `cmd` should be quoted if it has spaces.

 ### Store to Google Cloud Storage